risk-first/website/estimating/Fill-The-Bucket.md

 ## Failure Modes

-The problem is, because this approach works well in banking and operations and other places, there is a _strong tendency_ for project managers to want to apply it to software development.
+The problem is, because this approach works well in insurance and operations and other places, there is a _strong tendency_ for project managers to want to apply it to software development.

 But there are lots of ways [Fill-The-Bucket](/estimating/Fill-The-Bucket.md) goes wrong, and this happens when you are estimating in scenarios that violate the original conditions: